 At a TED talk from 2012 Andrew Stanton, the creator of “Finding Nemo”, expressed the construction of a meaningful experience as “2 + 2= 4”.
 What he means is that one should let the audience do the “4” by only giving them “2+2” because: “The audience actually wants to work for their meal, they just don’t want to know they are doing that.”
-What Stanton means is that the creator of the expectations and anticipations should not tell the audience the result (the “4”); instead they should let the audience feel that they are coming to the result by themself.
+What Stanton means is that the creator of the expectations and anticipations should not tell the audience the result (the “4”); instead, they should let the audience feel that they are coming to the result by themselves.
 This the creator does by allowing people to feel that they have found the best, brightest and excellent partner (product).

 But since the expectations are set as they are, the speculations and hypothesis will remain to focus on leave or absence whereby those who are not attending will be seen as “not” meeting the expectations – unless they find a way to take control over the rumor mill and produce their own stories that don´t meddle with people´s dreams.

 Whether it was John that spread the rumors about being divorced five times, I don´t know, but he was certainly pretty good at counterpunching the expectations.
 So was Rockstar at E3.
 Instead of making people mourn the delay of “Red Dead Redemption 2” Rockstar managed to turn the speculations to focus on whether they would turn up or not at E3.
 What John and Rockstar did was to create a feeling of presence without attending and still ending up in people´s minds as being the best, brightest and most exciting partners (by turning C into A).
-They simply manoeuvred the cognitive vehicle of narrative so that people could work for their meal without bothering.
+They simply manoeuvred the cognitive vehicle of the narrative so that people could work for their meal without bothering.